 Using online services to register your business has several advantages.
 It is faster than going to a one-stop shop.
 It is less expensive than paper-based registration processes, with minimal costs, if any.
 Another advantage is that economies which allow start-up businesses to register online are less likely to have bribery or corruption, as the opportunity for interacting with officials is non-existent.

 4 The United Kingdom, simplifying start-ups

 If you are starting your business in the UK you must register with the national business registry, Companies House.
-The 2006 Companies Act and its 1985 predecessor have made it a legal requirement that all new limited liability companies register with Companies House to do business.
+The 2006 Companies Act and its 1985 predecessor have made it a legal requirement that all new limited liability companies registered with Companies House to do business.

 Companies House introduced electronic filing in 2001 to make the registration process as simple as possible.
 Electronic filing has made incorporation faster, more convenient, and less expensive than the old method of registering in person at Companies House.
 Electronic filing has become almost universal among start-ups in the UK.
-In 2013 over 98% of new companies registered electronically3.
+In 2013 over 98% of new companies registered electronically2.

 When you register you new business online you simply file your incorporation documents.
 The whole process takes just a few hours.
 All the incorporation forms are available at no cost on the Companies House website, and come with detailed instructions.

 You can register online or at the Companies House office, where computers are available to let you register electronically.

 Companies House has simplified the registration process by offering online registration.
 It has also simplified pre-registration.